prathmesh36/vpc-flow-log-mapper/README.md

 # vpc-flow-log-mapper
  CLI application for mapping vpc flow logs.
-This project can be as a python package acting as a global cli application named vpc-flow-log-mapper on your command line.
+This project can be used as a python package acting as a global cli application named vpc-flow-log-mapper on your command line.

 ## How to run the project?
 ```bash